 Were they doing this to get high?
-No. (Well… maybe some of them were).
+No. (Maybe some of them were.)

-Rather, they were cultivating hemp for the boundless nutritional components of the seed, and for the construction/textile components of the stalk and stem (hemp fibers were commonly used to make rope, paper, clothes, etc).
+Instead, they were cultivating hemp for the boundless nutritional components of the seed.
+They also knew about its use for the construction/textile components of the stalk and stem.
+During that era, people used hemp fibers to make rope, paper, clothes, etc.

-Hell, even Thomas Jefferson was once quoted as saying, “hemp is of first necessity to the wealth and protection of the country.”
+Here is a quote attributed to Thomas Jefferson: “Hemp is of first necessity to the wealth and protection of the country.”

-Even still, many Americans are finding a way to incorporate marijuana seeds into their diet – for the same exact reasons that those colonists did so back in the 18th century.
+Unlike hemp, cannabis remains federally illegal.
+Even so, many Americans are finding a way to incorporate marijuana seeds into their diet.
+They are doing so for the same reasons those colonists did in the 17th century.

-In this article, we go over 5 key health benefits of marijuana seeds, and why you should be making every effort to establish them as a staple part of your daily nutritional intake.
+In this article, we go over five key health benefits of marijuana seeds.
+We also outline why you should establish them as a staple part of your daily nutritional intake.

 First Things First: A Brief Background on Marijuana Seeds and Their Uses

-To be clear, when we say “marijuana seeds” we are referring collectively to cannabis seeds in general.
-In terms of basic nutritional benefits, for instance, there is no real difference between a hemp seed and a cannabis seed that produces a potent, high-THC marijuana strain (cannabinoids like THC and CBD do not exist in the seed – only in the flower, stem, stalk and leaves).
+When we say “marijuana seeds,” we mean cannabis seeds in general.
+In terms of essential nutritional benefits, there is no discernible difference between a hemp seed and a cannabis seed.
+The seeds of marijuana do not contain cannabinoids; you find those in the flower, stems, stalks, and leaves.

-In fact, this is why there’s such a big difference in terms of medicinal potential between the seeds of the cannabis/hemp plant, and the actual plant material itself.
-Most of marijuana’s medicinal properties come from the presence of active cannabinoids (namely CBD and THC), as well as certain terpenes, flavonoids, etc. Since marijuana seeds don’t have cannabinoids, they aren’t really used for medicinal/therapeutic purposes.
+Most of marijuana’s medicinal properties come from the presence of active cannabinoids and certain terpenes, flavonoids, etc. Since marijuana seeds don’t have cannabinoids, we don’t use them for medicinal/therapeutic purposes.

 However, what they lack in “therapeutic cannabinoids,” they more than make up for in general health and nutritional benefits.
 Their omega acid and protein content, for example, is nearly second to none in terms of plant-derived foods.

-Anyway, without further ado, let’s take a look at the top 5 reasons why you should be eating marijuana seeds.
+Anyway, let’s take a look at the top five reasons why you should eat marijuana seeds.

 Can You Eat Marijuana Seeds?
 Yes, You Can… Here are the Top 5 Reasons Why You SHOULD!